 At the very latest, make sure to bring your child for their first dental visit before their first birthday.
 Any delays in teething should be discussed with your pediatric dentist.
 You definitely don’t want to wait too long to diagnose any dental issues.
 Even relatively harmless habits, like thumb sucking, can result in eventual problems with the development of permanent teeth.

-As any pediatric dentist will tell you, your child’s oral health care should be taken just as seriously as their primary doctor checkups and appointment.
+As any pediatric dentist will tell you, your child’s oral health care should be taken just as seriously as their primary doctor’s checkups and appointments.
 Especially in toddlers and young children, oral health care should be a top priority.

 When Your Child Has Tooth Pain

-Some parents mistakenly believe that cavities in baby teeth isn’t a problem, since the baby teeth will fall out anyway.
+Some parents mistakenly believe that cavities in baby teeth aren’t a problem since the baby teeth will fall out anyway.
 Unfortunately, this couldn’t be further from the truth.
 Cavities can impact whether a child has healthy teeth as an adult.
 Any suspected cavities should be brought up in one of your semi-annual teeth cleaning dental checkups during an oral exam with the family dentist.